any-docs/css/content/reference/selectors/_doublecolon_before/index.md

 ## Description

 The `::before` pseudo-element is an inline box generated as an immediate child of the element it is associated with, or the "originating element".
-It is often used to add cosmetic content to an element via the {{CSSxRef("content")}} property, such as icons, quote marks, or other decoration.
+It is often used to add cosmetic content to an element via the `content` property, such as icons, quote marks, or other decoration.

 `::before` pseudo-elements can't be applied to _{{ glossary("replaced elements")}}_ such as {{htmlelement("img")}}, whose contents are determined by external resources and not affected by the current document's styles.

-A `::before` pseudo-element with a {{cssxref("display")}} value of `list-item` behaves like a list item, and can therefore generate a {{cssxref("::marker")}} pseudo-element just like an {{htmlelement("li")}} element.
+A `::before` pseudo-element with a `display` value of `list-item` behaves like a list item, and can therefore generate a `::marker` pseudo-element just like an {{htmlelement("li")}} element.

-If the {{cssxref("content")}} property is not specified, has an invalid value, or has `normal` or `none` as a value, then the `::before` pseudo-element is not rendered.
+If the `content` property is not specified, has an invalid value, or has `normal` or `none` as a value, then the `::before` pseudo-element is not rendered.
 It behaves as if `display: none` is set.

 > [!NOTE]
 > The [Selectors Level 3](https://drafts.csswg.org/selectors-3/#gen-content) specification introduced the double-colon notation `::before` to distinguish [pseudo-classes](/en-US/docs/Web/CSS/Reference/Selectors/Pseudo-classes) from [pseudo-elements](/en-US/docs/Web/CSS/Reference/Selectors/Pseudo-elements).
 Browsers also accept single-colon notation `:before`, introduced in CSS2.

 By default, the `::before` and `::after` pseudo-elements share the same stacking context as their parent.
-If no {{cssxref("z-index")}} is explicitly set, the `::after` pseudo-element's generated content will appear above the `::before` pseudo-element's generated content because `::after` is rendered later in the DOM flow.
+If no `z-index` is explicitly set, the `::after` pseudo-element's generated content will appear above the `::before` pseudo-element's generated content because `::after` is rendered later in the DOM flow.

 ## Accessibility